TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 To work on the Clear Measure Expense Report project you should have the following prerequisite:

-Basic knowledge of Visual Studio, C#, SQL, FluentNHibernate, Selenium, Onion Architecture, Unit testing, Razor Views, Jquery, Bootstrap.
+Basic knowledge of Visual Studio, C#, MVC, SQL, FluentNHibernate, Selenium, Onion Architecture, Unit testing, Razor Views, Jquery, Bootstrap.

 So lets get started:

 ## Project Overview

-Bootcamp project contained the following parts:
+The bootcamp project have 4 major sections:

+1. Core section - This section contains core project which contains the project objects and services.

+2. Data section - This section contains DataAccess and Database projects.

+3. UI section - This section contains UI.DependencyResolution and UI projects.

+4. Test section - This section contains UnitTests, IntegrationTests, PerformanceTests, and SmokeTests.

+Lets look at the projects individually.

 1. Core Project - Contains the models, features, plugins and services.